ThaisCooke/GOT/README.md

 There are so many characters, belonging to different regions, with different stories.
 I created this table from scratch, to practice some basic SQL skills.
 Feel free to copy and paste and practice yourself.
 I hope you enjoy it!

-I also put the results in Tableau: https://public.tableau.com/app/profile/thais.cooke/viz/GOTViz_16481707703310/Dashboard1
+I also put the results in Tableau.
+Check it out: https://public.tableau.com/app/profile/thais.cooke/viz/GOTViz_16481707703310/Dashboard1